timosalm/tm-forum-java/catalog/systems/docs/index.md

-# TMF Product Catalog Management API System
+# TMF APIs System

-The TMF Product Catalog Management API system is composed of four parts: `tmf-product-catalog-management-api`, and `tmf-product-catalog-management-api-db`.
+The TMF APIs System is currently composed of the Product Catalog Management API and its two parts: `tmf-product-catalog-management-api`, and `tmf-product-catalog-management-api-db`.